Simon-Luigi/ID_S10204949_Simon-Christian-Luigi-Soriano_Assg1_website/README.md

 # PS5 - Built different

-One or two paragraphs providing an overview of your project.
-Tell us about your project.

-Essentially, this part is your sales pitch.

 My project is dedicated to the latest console that has been released, the PlayStation5, or PS5 for short.
 The reason why I chose to work on a website dedicated to advertising the PS5 is to show people how revolutionary this console is compared to Sony's previous releases such as its older playstation console models.
 Back when I was a young child, I have been introduced into the world of gaming through the PlayStation 2 model and I have been hooked to gaming ever since.
 I have grown up alongside the playstations as it went through various changes throughout the years, whether be it positive or negative, I enjoyed it nevertheless.

 Sony's playstation series has allowed me to relief my life stresses such as examinations or projects and it has allowed me to express many different emotions, whether be it sad or happiness through each different game I play.
 With the joyful experience I had with Sony's playstation series, I would like to return the favour by dedicating my ID assignment for Sony's newest PlayStation 5 and I hope that people who see this website would be able to